 As a result, the store is making it available for purchase again, but at a discount because of its open box status.
 Open box items may or may not be refundable.

-Top 4 Places To Find Open Box Deals on Furniture and Decor
+Top 8 Places To Find Open Box Deals on Decor and Open Box Furniture

 I would avoid glassware, mirrors, and other fragile items.
 If they end up being broken in transit, you’re out of luck.